Santa Cruz Galapagos Island

 The clear waters lend themselves to snorkeling with brightly-colored, exotic fish while blue-footed boobies circle overhead in search of their next meal.

-Black Turtle Cove, on the northern coast of Santa Cruz, is a peaceful cove surrounded by mangroves.
+Black Turtle Cove, on the northern coast of Santa Cruz Island, is a peaceful cove surrounded by mangroves.
 This site is only reached as part of a cruise itinerary, where naturalist guides take groups on a panga (zodiac) ride through the shallow waters in search of wildlife.

-Three kinds of mangroves grow around Black Turtle Cove – red, white and black.
-The mangrove ecosystem is very important for many marine species at Galapagos, acting as a sanctuary for small, vulnerable creatures and nursery for baby shark, providing safety from dangerous predators.
+Three kinds of mangroves grow around Black Turtle Cove – red, white, and black.
+The mangrove ecosystem is very important for many marine species in Galapagos, acting as a sanctuary for small, vulnerable creatures and a nursery for baby sharks, providing safety from dangerous predators.

 The Galapagos National Park’s rules require that the motor of pangas are turned off when approaching the cove to avoid disturbing wildlife.
 It is common to spot sea turtles, and a variety of sharks and rays swimming in the clear, shallow waters.
 This sanctuary is also home to blue-footed boobies, pelicans, and herons.

-Whale Bay is a green sand beach that whalers would use as a harbor and camp to load up with giant tortoises as food for onward voyages.
+Whale Bay Santa Cruz is a green sand beach that whalers would use as a harbor and camp to load up with giant tortoises as food for onward voyages.
 The unusual sand coloring is due to a high concentration of olivine mineral crystals.
-Whale Bay is a great spot to look out for Galapagos hawks, as well as finches, boobies, frigates, sealions and marine iguanas.
+Whale Bay is a great spot to look out for Galapagos hawks, as well as finches, boobies, frigates, sea lions, and marine iguanas.

-Santa Cruz highlands, just 10-15km away, seems like a completely different world when compared to the beaches and fine weather on the coast.
+The highlands of Santa Cruz, just 10-15km from Puerto Ayora town, seem like a completely different world when compared to the beaches and fine weather on the coast.
 The highlands are often shrouded in mist, with lush green vegetation everwhere you look.
 The good news for visitors is that there are some great places to visit in the highlands, with a diversity of wildlife you will not have seen at lower altitudes.

 The trails and ponds of both sections provide the ideal ecosystem to see giant lumbering tortoises in their natural habitat.
 They’ll usually be found moving slowly through the fertile flora, resting peacefully under the shade of trees, or cooling off in ponds or mud pools.

-Santa Cruz highlands are home to the largest accessible lava tunnels (or lava tubes) at the Galapagos islands.
-Lava tunnels are formed when slow moving surface lava solidifies, while faster moving lava continues to flow underneath, leaving a hollow tube behind after the eruption ends.
-The Santa Cruz lava tunnels were formed over 1 million years ago, and some are large enough to walk inside.
+Santa Cruz Island highlands are home to the largest accessible lava tunnels (or lava tubes) on the Galapagos islands.
+Lava tunnels are formed when slow-moving surface lava solidifies, while faster-moving lava continues to flow underneath, leaving a hollow tube behind after the eruption ends.
+The Santa Cruz Galapagos lava tunnels were formed over 1 million years ago, and some are large enough to walk inside.

-Located between the towns of Santa Rosa and Bellavista, Steve Devine’s Butterfly Farm is a private farm where hoards of giant tortoises roam the large estate.
-The Devine family are part of the original settlers of the island, moving to Santa Cruz in 1949.
+Located between the towns of Santa Rosa and Bellavista on Santa Cruz highlands, Steve Devine’s Butterfly Farm is a private farm where hoards of giant tortoises roam the large estate.
+The Devine family is part of the original settlers of the island, moving to Santa Cruz in 1949.
 Besides the butterflies, more than twenty species of Galapagos birds can be spotted on their 500-acre property, including owls, flycatchers, finches, mockingbirds, and doves.
 The farm’s restaurant and café are a relaxing place to take in the scenery over a coffee or tea before heading on to the next stop.

 The highlands of Santa Cruz have several coffee farms that are open to the public such as Lava Java and El Trapiche.
 Visits take you through the coffee growing process from growing the beans to the final product.
 El Trapiche also grows sugar cane, where visitors can watch the cane being processed by a centuries-old, mule-driven grinder.

-Santa Cruz island dive sites are accessed on scuba day tours, where operators provide all of the equipment and guidance required to explore the under water wonders of Galapagos.
+Santa Cruz Galapagos dive sites are accessed on scuba day tours, where operators provide all of the equipment and guidance required to explore the underwater wonders of the Galapagos.
 Usually dive day tours include two immersions, and the different sites have difficulty ratings ranging from beginners to experienced divers.
 The Galapagos Islands are considered to be one of the best places on the planet for scuba divers.
 The vast underwater world of the Galapagos Marine Reserve is home to sharks, rays, hundreds of species of fish, underwater canyons, and sheer coral reefs.

-Located off the eastern coast of Santa Cruz, Gordon Rocks is renowned as one of the top dive sites at the Galapagos islands.
+Located off the eastern coast of Santa Cruz Galapagos, Gordon Rocks is renowned as one of the very top dive sites on the Galapagos islands.
 Strong currents mean that this is a site for intermediate and advanced divers.
-The submerged, eroded cone of an extinct tuff cone volcano, this is home to a great number of white-tipped, Galapagos and (in season) hammerhead sharks.
+The submerged, eroded cone of an extinct tuff cone volcano, is home to a great number of white-tipped, Galapagos and (in season) hammerhead sharks.

 There is a 90ft. or 30 meters drop to the sandy sea floor.
 Nicknamed the “washing machine,” because of the strong currents and coral walls.
 Gordon Rocks not only attracts sharks, but also mammoth Mola Mola (Sun Fish), Green sea turtles, schools of barracuda, manta, sting and marbled rays, eels, yellowtail surgeonfish, and king angelfish.
 For diving enthusiasts, Gordon Rocks is not to be missed!

-In conclusion, Santa Cruz Galapagos is one of the best islands to spend time by yourself.
-Santa Cruz boasts a great diversity of visitor sites and wildlife, plus heaps of fun adventure activities to keep you busy.
+In conclusion, Santa Cruz Galapagos Island is one of the best islands for visitors to spend time in.
+Santa Cruz Island boasts a great diversity of visitor sites and wildlife, plus heaps of fun adventure activities to keep you busy.
 The port town of Puerto Ayora is a vibrant place to hang out while shopping for gifts and souvenirs, enjoying al fresco fine dining and cocktails, and mixing with the friendly locals.
-Many tourists include a few days of down time to enjoy Santa Cruz before or after their Galapagos tours – a choice that we highly recommend!
+Many tourists include a few days of downtime to enjoy Santa Cruz either before or after their Galapagos tours – a choice that we highly recommend!